Local workers - Method of travel to work - Arts and Recreation Services

 Please refer to specific data notes for more information

-In 2016, there were 0 people in Arts and Recreation Services who caught public transport to work (train, bus, tram or ferry) in the Gunnedah Shire, compared with 13 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 28 people in Arts and Recreation Services who caught public transport to work (train, bus, tram or ferry) in Cairns, compared with 950 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-Analysis of the method of travel to work of the Arts and Recreation Services workforce in the Gunnedah Shire in 2016 compared to the Rental, Hiring and Real Estate Services workforce within the Gunnedah Shire shows that 0% used public transport, while 81.2% used a private vehicle, compared with 0% and 82.1% respectively in the Rental, Hiring and Real Estate Services workforce within the Gunnedah Shire.
+Analysis of the method of travel to work of the Arts and Recreation Services workforce in Cairns in 2016 compared to the Queensland workforce within Cairns shows that 2.1% used public transport, while 71.1% used a private vehicle, compared with 6.2% and 65.9% respectively in Queensland.

-The major differences between the method of travel to work of the Arts and Recreation Services workforce in the Gunnedah Shire and the Rental, Hiring and Real Estate Services workforce were:
+The major differences between the method of travel to work of the Arts and Recreation Services workforce in Cairns and the Queensland workforce were:

-- A smaller percentage of local workers who did not go to work (0% compared to 10.4%)
+- A smaller percentage of local workers who travelled by train (0% compared to 2.8%)

-The largest changes in the method of travel to work of the Arts and Recreation Services workforce in the Gunnedah Shire between 2011 and 2016 were:
+The largest changes in the method of travel to work of the Arts and Recreation Services workforce in Cairns between 2011 and 2016 were: